-Course is available in English, French, and Spanish Approximate duration: 20 hours
+Course is available in English, French, and Spanish Approximate duration: 20 hours Number of modules: 6

 This course is an introduction to the critical properties of the Internet Way of Networking.
 It will help learners understand the foundation that underpins the health and success of the Internet, and how to protect it to ensure the Internet can evolve to reach its full potential.